-- the integrity of our financial statements and other financial information provided by us to our stockholders and others; - the selection of our independent auditors and review of the auditors' qualifications and independence; - the evaluation of the performance of our independent auditors; and - the review of, and oversight over the implementation of, our risk management policies.
+- the integrity of our financial statements and other financial information provided by us to our stockholders and others; - the selection of our independent auditors and review of the auditors' qualifications and independence; - the evaluation of the performance of our independent auditors; - oversight of the Company's compliance with legal and regulatory requirements that could have a significant impact on our financial statements; - · the review of, and oversight over, the implementation of our risk management policies; and - the review of, and oversight over, cybersecurity related matters.

 The Audit Committee is also responsible for engaging, evaluating, compensating, and overseeing an independent registered public accounting firm, reviewing with the independent registered public accounting firm the plans for and results of the audit engagement, approving services that may be provided by the independent registered public accounting firm, including audit and non-audit services, such as tax services, reviewing the independence of the independent registered public accounting firm, considering the range of audit and non-audit fees, and reviewing the adequacy of our internal accounting controls.
-The Audit Committee also will prepare the audit committee report required by SEC regulations to be included in our annual report.
+The Audit Committee will also prepare the audit committee report required by SEC regulations to be included in our annual report on Form 10-K.

 Our Audit Committee is composed of Messrs.
-Jacobstein (Chair), Coke, Rosenberger, and Watters.
+Coke (Chair), Jacobstein, and Rosenberger.
 Our Board of Directors determined affirmatively that each member of our Audit Committee qualifies as an "audit committee financial expert" as such term has been defined by the SEC in Item 407(d)(5) of Regulation S-K and that all members of the Audit Committee meet the independence requirements of the SEC and the New York Stock Exchange ("NYSE") for audit committee membership.